digitalocean/Kubernetes-Starter-Kit-Developers/README.md

 ![Monitoring CPU Droplet](images/monitoring_cpu_droplet.png)

 ### Summary<a name="summary"></a>
-You can change `deployment.yml` by updating replica part in `yml`.
+You can change replicas inside of the  `deployment.yml` by updating `replicas: 1` ---> `replicas: 3`.
 Please use below configuration to observe changes.
 ```
 kubectl describe nodes | grep 'Name:\|  cpu\|  memory'
 ```